Fuji X-T2, the perfect travel companion?

 For this particular trip, this transpired to be a real godsend!
 We were visiting such remote and challenging areas, it was great to be able to choose the right tools for the job, we never knew what could be around the corner, portraits, landscapes and candid street photography were all covered.

-When reaching our final destination of Barpak, after another long and bumpy journey, it was lovely to be greeted with the usual Nepali welcome of huge smiles and Chai.
+After a cold night in Gorkha we travelled via many long, windy, bumpy and dusty roads to reach our final destination of Barpak, after such a long time sat in the Landrover it was lovely to be greeted with the usual Nepali welcome of huge smiles and Chai, (a local spiced tea).

 “Tragedy should be utilized as a source of strength, No matter what sort of difficulties, how painful experience is, if we lose our hope, that’s our real disaster.”
 Dalai Lama